AcidSleeper/Philips-Airpurifier/README.md

 I will try to keep this code Up-To-Date and fix whatever warnings and errors that I get from HA.

+UPDAFTE IS COMING:
+Update in code is coming since I have found a problem with the "modes" not updating.
+Also changing names of modes and some other fixing is in the works.
+Testing right now, 2022-01-22, to see how it works.
+Be patient.

 ## Installation:
 Take the folder "philips_airpurifier" and place it in folder "custom_components".
 Restart.